 The patent landscape in Europe is on the brink of the most significant change in a generation.
-This will affect all owners of European patents (EPs) who will need to make important decisions about their portfolios by the end of 2017.
+This will affect all owners of European patents (EPs) who will need to make important decisions about their portfolios by early 2018.

 A Unitary Patent (UP) will be a patent offering uniform protection in up to 25 participating Member States of the European Union.